GrowthGift/GrowthGift.com/1docs/common-actions.md

 - create new files (html, js, import.less) in a (root level) folder
 - add the route to `lib/router.js`
 - import/add the less file to `client/less/_base.less`
+- (optional) add to nav (header, menu) to customize auth, display for this page

 ## Add a new package
 - `meteor create --package [meteor_developer_username]:[package_name]`